‘SAO: Ordinal Scale’ Movie Cover And Creator Reki Kawahara’s Interview Suggests Asuna And Other Heroines Of Anime Get More Screen-Time And Importance In ‘Sword Art Online’ Movie

 — Koopa (@koopaskull) January 14, 2017

 As part of the promotion, the company released an impactful visual of Kirito and Asuna.
 Apart from the painfully short clipping on Twitter, Aniplex America shared a poster of the movie as well.
 Although the SAO poster prominently features the lead protagonist, Kirito, he is accompanied by Asuna, one of the leading ladies in the franchise.
 Fans will soon be offered a new round of advanced tickets for the movie.
-Starting January 21, fans who are able to grab the tickets to Sword Art Online: Ordinal Scale, will be offered B3 posters of the main visual and one of three charter art pieces of Kirito, Asuna, and new idol Yuna.
+Starting January 21, fans who can grab the tickets to Sword Art Online: Ordinal Scale, will be offered B3 posters of the main visual and one of three charter art pieces of Kirito, Asuna, and new idol Yuna.

 For quite some time, fans of Sword Art Online have openly grumbled about the relegation of the leading ladies to the background, while the heroes take center stage and tackle the danger.
 In fact, quit a few book covers featured a cute visual showing the ladies petitioning for “More Deban”, which loosely translated means more screen time.